-Detection and treatment for hepatic encephalopathy prevents car accidents, reduces costsMarch 27th, 2012 in Diseases, Conditions, Syndromes /
+Detection and treatment for hepatic encephalopathy prevents car accidents, reduces costsMarch 27, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A late stage liver condition, known as minimal hepatic encephalopathy (MHE), is associated with impaired driving skills and greater risk of motor vehicle accidents.
 Cost analysis of management strategies for detection and treatment of MHE are published in the April issue of Hepatology, a journal of the American Association for the Study of Liver Diseases.
 Findings report that MHE diagnosis using the inhibitory control test followed by treatment with lactulose was the most cost-effective approach--preventing the most car accidents and reducing societal cost by up to $3.6 million over a 5-year period.